 Do you love delicious mashed potatoes but could do without the butter?
 Never fear, I’ll explain how you can make your favorite mashed potato dish without butter or regular milk with some easy milk substitutes.
-Best of all, unlike many dairy-free recipes, it won’t end up tasting like cardboard or a garage door.

 Head down to your favorite store and buy a pint of soy milk or almond milk.
 If you don’t want your potatoes to have a distinct vanilla taste, then make sure to purchase the original or plain flavor.
 Soy milk can inherently have a slightly nutty flavor, but it will be completely unnoticeable in your finished dish.
 You will also need a little tub of vegan margarine or some olive oil.

 Make sure the label says “lactose-free” or “vegan” so you can be sure it is dairy-free.
 You can also check the ingredients, and beneath the list make sure it doesn’t say “contains milk products.”
 Labels are your friends, so make sure to read them all thoroughly, including the margarine to make sure it is dairy-free.
 Almond milk and soy milk are dairy-free to begin with, so you are all set there.

 Vegan Mashed Potatoes

 - Pepper, salt, spices, and herbs, to taste

 - Begin by preparing your potatoes for mashing as you normally would.
 Wash, peel (you can also choose to leave the skins on if you like), cut, and simmer until soft.
 Only add enough water to cover your potatoes in the pot for simmering.
 If you add too much water, you will need to drain water to avoid extremely watery potatoes.